Gruppe-8-semester-5/bachelors-project/README.md

  - Wine quality (https://www.kaggle.com/datasets/yasserh/wine-quality-dataset)
  - MNIST (https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)

 **Note**: In order to run the python experiment scripts, you will **NOT** have to download these datasets, they will be downloaded automatically when script using requiring it is executed.
-Note that this means, that.
 This is just for reference.

 ### Authors:
 - Casper Dalgaard Nielsen, 202004453